10 running tips for beginners - The Lily Foundation

 7. Learn to love hills

-At first hills can seem intimidating, but including an incline on your running route is a good way to burn calories, strengthen your leg muscles and get fit fast.
+At first hills can seem intimidating, but including an incline on your running route is a good way to burn calories, strengthen your leg muscles and build your running confidence.
 Start off with a small hill and work up to more challenging slopes.
 Try to include a hill towards the end of your run, so you’re already warmed up when you tackle it.
-Shorten your stride, slow your pace, and don't be ashamed to walk a bit if you need to.
-You'll be powering up hills like a pro before you know it.
+Shorten your stride, slow your pace, and don’t be ashamed to walk a bit if you need to.
+You’ll be powering up hills like a pro before you know it.

 8. Don’t give up

 Even experienced runners have bad days.
-Sometimes your energy levels are low, or you're just not in the right frame of mind.
+Sometimes your energy levels are low, or you’re just not in the right frame of mind.
 That’s ok.
 If a run doesn’t work out, don’t lose heart or beat yourself up – just walk it off and try again another day.
-Remember, running isn't about achievement or failure.
-It's about feeling good.
+Remember, running isn’t about achievement or failure.
+It’s about feeling good and training safely as a new runner.
 The important thing is to get out there and enjoy it, no matter how far or how fast you go.

 9. Eat smart